damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 This project is motivated by the poor documentation practices observed in web-based open source hardware projects.
-The lack of standardised open source hardware documentation guidelines make the reuse - with or without modification - of the solution cumbersome.
+Indeed, the lack of standardised open source hardware documentation guidelines make the reuse - with or without modification - of the solution cumbersome.

 ## Goals